sparkbox/sparkpress-wordpress-starter/README.md

 ### Linting

-This theme uses the following files for linting:
+This theme uses the following tools for linting:

 - ESLint for JS files with recommended rules for vanilla JS and React
 - Stylelint for SCSS files with standard CSS and SCSS rules